swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 ## Introduction

-Now that you have a good understanding of the experiment, it's time to streamline the code sharing process.
-We will create a Git repository to enable tracking of changes and reproducibility.
+Now that you have a good understanding of the experiment, it's time to streamline the code and data sharing process.
+To enable efficient tracking of code changes and ensure reproducibility, we will create a Git repository.

-Later, we will streamline the code sharing process by sharing a remote a Git repository to enable easy collaboration with the rest of the team.
+However, when it comes to managing large files, Git has some limitations.
+Although Git LFS is an option for handling large files in Git repositories, it may not be the most efficient solution.
+That's why we will use [DVC](../../get-started/the-tools-used-in-this-guide#dvc), a version control system specifically designed for efficient data management that seamlessly integrates with Git.

+DVC utilizes chunking to efficiently store large files and track their changes.
+Similar to Git, DVC also allows for storing the dataset in a remote storage, typically a cloud storage provider, ensuring effective tracking of modifications and allow to maintain a smooth workflow alongside our code.

 In this chapter, you will learn how to: